child’s play.

 a rarity in this game.

-I lean on the chain links
+I lean against the chain links

 letting them chatter,